smtp2go-oss/wordpress-plugin/README.txt

 == Installation ==

 Copy the SMTP2GO directory into your wp-content/plugins directory.
 Activate the plugin through the wp-admin 'Plugins' page.
-Once successfully activated, the SMTP2GO plugin will appear in the Settings menu in the WordPress Admin Panel.
-Click on Settings > SMTP2GO to open the plugin configuration page.
+Once successfully activated, the SMTP2GO plugin will appear in the "Settings" menu in the WordPress Admin Panel.
+Click on "Settings > SMTP2GO" to open the plugin configuration page.

 == Support ==